Blackboard – Quick Set Up 1

 You will need to:

-See the next guide: Quick Set up 2, for further guidance for arranging and adding content to your Template.
+See the next guide: Quick Set up 2, for further guidance on arranging and adding content to your Template.

 A course banner image will give your course page an identity and help students to locate the course in their Courses view.